sbu-physics-mri/pop-leave/README.md

                         Duration in days.
   -r REASON, --reason REASON
                         Reason for leave.
+  -t, --toil            Fills out Time Off In Leu instead of annual leave.
 ```

-All resulting forms will be stored in the `forms/` directory in the format `INITIALS_ANNUAL_STARTDATE.docx`.
+All resulting forms will be stored in the current directory in the format `INITIALS_ANNUAL_STARTDATE.docx`.
 Thus Samwise Gamgee requesting some leave starting on 1969-12-31 will result in:
 ```
-forms/
 SG_ANNUAL_31121969.docx
 ```

 ## License